-IMPACT MINISTRIES CANADA TEAMS COORDINATOR - Collen Gold
+IMPACT MINISTRIES CANADA TEAMS COORDINATOR - Ruth Desterke

-Colleen Gold is the IMC Teams Coordinator..
-She joined Impact Ministries in Spring 2023 and will work with all Canadian Teams, being the point of contact from start to finish.
-Colleen is from Manitoba and is excited to be a part of the Impact Team.
+Ruth Desterke is the IMC Teams Coordinator.
+She joined Impact Ministries in Spring 2024 and will work with all Canadian Teams, being the point of contact from start to finish.
+Ruth is from Guatemala and was adopted by Christian missionaries, living in Guatemala for ten years before moving to Canada with her parents and two brothers.
 Her email is teams@impactministries.ca